tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Fri Jun 01 2007

-Tommy VonRueden (a 37-year-old White wealthy college graduate) entered a church, ready to deliver a speech to religious people.
+Tommy VonRueden (a 37-year-old white wealthy college graduate) entered a church, ready to deliver a speech to religious people.
 He saw religion as a progressive force in society, but one that has engaged in a horrible crime: interfering in the secular world and trying to sway the national government.
 This violation of the separation of church and state cannot stand!
 Tommy VonRueden meditated to relieve stress and to calm his nerves.

 Tommy VonRueden used practical experience and common sense to argue that the world is just one big simulation, run by a supercomputer called The Unblinking Eye.
 Tommy VonRueden argued that the Unblinking Eye was a personal, physical being that humans can relate to and communicate with.